Cecily Tynan: Personal life

-After she and her first husband school teacher Michael Badger divorced, she married Greg Watson.
-The couple have two children.
-As of February 2023, her daughter Emma is 15 yrs old and her son Luke is 17.
+After she and her first husband school teacher Michael Badger divorced, she married Greg Watson, who was married to another when they started dating The couple has two children.

 Tynan is a triathlete and has run marathons.
 She was featured on the February 2001 cover of Runner's World magazine.
 The Broadcast Pioneers of Philadelphia inducted Tynan into their Hall of Fame in 2012.